 - RELC 5559: Freedom: Theological and Philosophical Perspectives

-- The Humanity of Christ: Christology in Karl Barth’s Church Dogmatics (London: T&T Clark/Continuum, 2008).
-Paperback published in 2011
+- The Humanity of Christ: Christology in Karl Barth’s Church Dogmatics (London: Continuum/T&T Clark, 2008).
+Paperback published 2011

 - ‘Karl Barth’s The Christian Life and the task of political theology,’ in Markus Höfner (ed.), Theo-Politics?
-Conversing with Barth in Western and Asian Contexts (Fortress, forthcoming)
+Conversing with Barth in Western and Asian Contexts (Lexington Books-Fortress Academic, forthcoming)

 - ‘Karl Barth,’ in Shaun Casey and Michael Kessler (eds), The Oxford Handbook of Political Theology (Oxford University Press, forthcoming)

 Recent and notable awards and grants